facebookresearch/detectron2/detectron2/export/README.md

 Thanks to Mobile Vision team at Facebook for developing the conversion tools.

-Thanks to PAI team at Alibaba Group (@bddpqq, @chenbohua3) and @ppwwyyxx for promoting the process of exporting Detectron2 to TorchScript.
+Thanks to Computing Platform Department - PAI team at Alibaba Group (@bddpqq, @chenbohua3) and @ppwwyyxx for promoting the process of exporting Detectron2 to TorchScript.